 If, in light of the outbreak of the coronavirus, you have any questions related to your residence permit application and/or current Swedish migration laws/legal practice, please contact the Migration Agency.

 The Migration Agency has, in light of the corona pandemic, introduced new rules with regards to residence permit for studies eligibility making it easier for students.
-The Migration Agency will now be able to grant a residence permit if the studies predominantly, meaning more than 50%, will be conducted on campus.
+The Migration Agency has waived the requirement that at least 50% of the studies should be conducted on campus.
 This means that your studies can be conducted online during the validity of your permit.
 You are, however, still expected to be in Sweden to conduct your studies.

 If your current permit for studies is about to expire, but you haven’t yet graduated, you will need to apply for an extension of your existing permit.
 In order to stay in Sweden whilst the Migration Agency processes your application, you will need to submit your application before your then current permit expires.
 We recommend that you read through the list of required documentation thoroughly before applying, to ensure that you meet the requirements; especially with regards to the full-time study requirement.

-Leaving Sweden (for a longer period of time) might negatively impact your residence permit eligibility, if you’re here on a residence permit for studies.
-According to Migration Agency rules, international students must meet several requirements, such as actively studying full-time and studying predominantly (more than 50%) on-campus in Sweden.
+Leaving Sweden (for a longer period of time) might negatively impact your residence permit eligibility, if you are here on a residence permit for studies.
+According to Migration Agency rules, international students must meet several requirements, such as actively studying full-time and using their permit to stay in Sweden.
 Any deviation from this might mean that the Migration Agency rejects an extension application of your permit later on.
 If you have any questions regarding this, please contact the Migration Agency directly.